mulatom1/PlanetGenerator/README.md

-# Visual generator of the new planet
+# Visual generator of new planet